Skip to main content

 SEAI's National Energy Balance is the definitive source of data for the supply, transformation, and demand of energy in Ireland.
 It is produced by SEAI's Energy Statistics Team and is based on the direct surveying of hundreds of energy suppliers, as well as public administrative data from the Central Statistics Office (CSO), Environmental Protection Agency (EPA), Department of the Environment, Climate and Communications (DECC), Revenue Commissioners, and others.

-On 1st May 2024, SEAI published the interim National Energy Balance for 2023.
-The release of the full 2023 National Energy Balance is scheduled for September 2024.
+On 3rd September 2024, SEAI published the full National Energy Balance for 2023.

 National Energy Balance